Trollygag/PyShoot/README.md

 # PyShoot

-This is a Normal Distribution simulator for group shooting
+This is a Probability Distribution simulator for group shooting

 ## Requirements